 8. Keep Your Fingers Crossed

 If you have a good luck charm or a rabbit’s foot, this is a good time to pull them out.
 While a little luck can go a long way when it comes to New York City renovations, proper planning, and adequate funds are better predictors of a positive outcome.

-When the dust has cleared, the new kitchen installed and the bedrooms completed, all of the hassles that accompany a NYC renovation will be quickly forgotten.
+Although NYC apartment renovations can seem intimidating, all you need to do is plan ahead and prepare.
+And when the dust has cleared, whether you had a new kitchen installed or the bedrooms renovated, all of the hassles accompanying a NYC renovation will be quickly forgotten.
 All the hassle and mess, in the long run, is well worth it.